LuisRizo/RNSecondsToHoursFormat/README.md

 - Run on IOS emulator or Android

 # Install on Android
-- Download the "SecondsToHours.apk" into your phone
+- Download the "SecondsToHours1.apk" into your phone
 - Install it
 - Run it